 White ragworm (also known as catworm, silver ragworm and snake) is seen as one of the most effective sea fishing baits, often being rated alongside peeler crab in its ability to entice fish to bite.
 Indeed, in some competitions white ragworm is banned as a bait due to the perceived advantage it gives anglers, with some anglers believing that white ragworm has the ability to tempt fish into biting when they ignore all other baits.
-Despite being a highly effective bait white ragworm can be difficult for anglers to find – most sea fishing shops only sell this bait on a sporadic basis, while it can be difficult to find for anglers buying their own bait.
+Despite being a highly effective bait white ragworm can be difficult for anglers to get hold of – most sea fishing shops only sell this bait on a sporadic basis, while it can be very difficult to locate for anglers digging their own bait.

 White ragworm species are found around the coastline of the United Kingdom and Ireland, although their distribution can vary from place to place with some areas holding this species and other locations nearby being devoid of it.
-They are a predatory species which can consume tiny sea creatures including other marine worms, but can also take the sustenance they need from sea water.
-A slow growing species when compared to other ragworms, some white ragworm species are thought to be able to live for between eight and ten years.
+They are a predatory species which can consume tiny sea creatures including other marine worms, but can also take the sustenance they need from the tiny creatures found in seawater.
+A slow-growing species when compared to other ragworms, some white ragworm species are thought to be able to live for between eight and ten years.

 Appearance and Habitat